hudl/nugget/README.md

 What's a nugget?
 ---

 It's a simple dashboard.
-It's meant as an information radiator, and not intended for use as a decision-making tool.
+It's meant as an [information radiator](http://alistair.cockburn.us/Information+radiator), although not perhaps in the typical sense.

+While a lot of dashboards are complex and meant for reacting and driving decision making, nuggets are more about creating general awareness.
+And looking awesome.

 Here's an example - Hudl's concurrent user count: